lepture/lepture.com/_posts/en/2013/new-life-of-livereload.md

 ## Do one job, and do it well

 Version 2.0 of livereload is more a library rather than an application.
-So that other libraries in Python can easily bundle it in.
+Which means other libraries in Python can easily bundle it in.
 I hope it can be a great library.

 The executable command line tool is removed from livereload.
 It may come back again, but not soon.
 The compilers like uglifyjs, lesscss, slim, CoffeeScript are removed from livereload too.

-For now, livereload will focus on one thing -- livereload.
+For now, livereload will focus on one thing — livereload.
 And livereload well.

 The lack of compilers does not affect much.
 Since livereload provides you